 Tin Can Bay ‘Bird Hides’

 For some years now, there has been much discussion and calls for ideas for the future advancement of our area.
 We have yet to see the proposed construction of a second mega-marina on the Yacht Club corner of Norman Point or the erection of a well needed public jetty, on the south end of Norman Point.
-And then, of course, there is the talk of a water park, which I personally feel, Tin Can Bay is not quite ready for yet.
-But that is just my opinion.
+And then, of course, there is the talk of a water park, which I personally feel, Tin Can Bay is not quite ready for, as yet.
+But that is just my own opinion.

 Now, for all those local members of the community who are not so photographically inclined and saying, ‘Oh, not another wild suggestion!’
 All I ask is that I am permitted to have my say and I can assure you, I am certainly not the only advocate of this venture and through research and discussion over the past couple of years, with many naturalist groups, camera clubs and other interested parties, I know the bird hides would be put to good use.